-- Dr. Hoddick asked if anyone had any changes/ revisions to the minutes; there were none.
-Carolyn Montgomery motioned to accept the minutes as written, there were no objections, the motion was carried.
+Dr. Hoddick asked if anyone had any suggestions, additions, or deletions to the minutes, there were none.
+Carolyn Montgomery motioned to approve the minutes as written, there were no objections and the motion was carried.

 FOOD POLICY COUNCIL

 Robert Free told the group that the Food Policy Council continues to meet on a bi-weekly basis.
 The council is divided into sub-committees and they are in the process of assigning responsibilities for each of them.
 Cheryll Moore said there is one on government policy, education and advocacy.
 They have also been tasked with coming up with a 25 word sentence for each of those sub-committees to describe what their goal or vision is.
 A lot of brainstorming has been done over the last couple of months.
 They are now at a point of critical mass where a webpage that lists what the Food Policy Council is about; that being education, advocacy and best practice.
 By the next BOH meeting they are anticipating having the website up and running; as well as a document out.
 The BOH will then need to approve this information.